Basement Conversions – design, planning and construction questions

 Should I hire an architect or engineer for my basement conversion and how do I find one?

-If you have not already commissioned plans or engineering, we would encourage you to come direct to us for the entire package.
+If you have not already commissioned your design and planning or engineering, we would encourage you to come direct to us for the entire package.
 Not only can we offer you a cost-effective end-to-end service, we can free you of the responsibility of introducing professionals who may not have worked together before and may not share the same working approach.
-With our complete service the responsibility for delivering your project to site rests with our professionals who are experienced at working together to arrange basement excavation projects.
+With our complete service, the responsibility for delivering your project to site rests with our professionals who are experienced at working together to arrange basement excavation projects.

 When can we start and how long will it take to complete my basement conversion?